blues/jsonata-go/README.md

 ## Contributing

 We love issues, fixes, and pull requests from everyone.
-Please run the unit-tests, golint, and goimports prior to submitting your PR.
+Please run the unit-tests, staticcheck, and goimports prior to submitting your PR.
 By participating in this project, you agree to abide by the Blues Inc [code of conduct](https://blues.github.io/opensource/code-of-conduct).

 For details on contributions we accept and the process for contributing, see our